1895 CAJUN CUISINE AND PUB www.1895cajuncuisineandpub.com

 1895 W. Pinhook Road, Lafayette (Map) - 534-8955

-This family-owned and -operated eatery is dishing up home cooking just like mama made.
-Try the old fashioned hamburger steak that plates a beefy patty with mashed potatoes and gravy with green beans go for the gusto and add some grilled onions and cheese.
+This family-owned and operated eatery is dishing up home cooking just like mama made.
+Try the old fashioned hamburger steak that plates a beefy patty with mashed potatoes and gravy with green beans - go for the gusto and add some grilled onions and cheese.
 Or, try one of the sandwiches like the crab cake poboy dressed with remoulade sauce and lettuce.
 Check out daily specials like steak night on Tuesdays and kids night on Wednesdays when all kids meals are half price.
-If it's Sunday, stop in for a tasty BBQ plate lunch with a choice of sides for only $9.50.

 1211 W. Pinhook Road, Lafayette (Map) - 237-0005

 Monday-Friday: Lunch and Dinner; Saturday: Dinner;

 George Rodrigue's iconic Blue Dog paintings line the walls of this Cajun-fusion Lafayette eatery and popular bar.
 The restaurant uses local ingredients with original twists.
 Choose an award-wining appetizer of seafood wontons, or a bowl of creamy corn and crab bisque.
 The crawfish enchiladas are crowd-pleasers, as well as the flavorful crabmeat florentine.
 The Sunday morning brunch features some of Lafayette's best musical talent, with an unbelievable buffet for $22.95 and some of the city's best prime rib, omelets, crab cakes Benedict and free bottomless mimosas.